AndrewWant/znstrider.github.io/_posts/2018-11-14-SBData-NMF.md

 That's what <i>Dimensionality Reduction Techniques</i>, specifically <i>Non Negative Matrix Factorization</i> allows us to do.

 The first thing we can do is bin the data across both the x- and y-axes.
-I chose to divide the pitch into 5x5 meter bins.
+I chose to divide the pitch into 5x5 metre bins.
 Other dimensions might work better, you can try this out yourself if you'd like.

 To keep the example simpler, let's assume I were to divide the pitch into 10 bins across both axes.
 That would give us a 10x10 grid, n = 100 bins in total.<br>